tiagovbarreto/curso-nestjs/README.md

 - Clone the repository in your workstation

-- Go to the project folder (curso-nestjs) and run the command:
+- Go to the project folder and run the command:
 ```sh
 $ docker-compose up
 ```